timKraeuter/ICGT-2023/README.md

 ## Discussion

-The instructions to run the benchmark can be found [here](https://github.com/timKraeuter/ICGT-2023/tree/main/artifacts/benchmark#readme).
+The instructions to run the experiments can be found [here](https://github.com/timKraeuter/ICGT-2023/tree/main/artifacts/experiment#readme).